 Reduced size of the testicles and an adverse effect on fertility due to TRT occur due to gonadotropin down-regulation.
 This has led to ongoing research on the practicality of the usage of exogenous testosterone as a male contraceptive.

 The men who are part of this research usually develop azoospermia within roughly 10 weeks of starting therapy and the sperm count rebounds to baseline levels with 6 to 18 months of ceasing therapy.
 A return to normal fertility rates has been demonstrated after ceasing the therapy.
 Azoospermia and diminished testicles may be caused by above-normal dosages of testosterone.

 Testosterone supplementation has also been linked to worsening of sleep apnea.
 The hormone does not affect the upper airway dimensions but there is a high probability that it has a role in sleep disorder breathing through central mechanism.

 If worsening of sleep apnea symptoms is detected, a formal sleep study of the patient undergoing TRT is warranted and the symptoms are treated through continuous positive airway pressure – if CPAP fails to alleviate the sleep apnea, the TRT dosage must either be reduced or ceased altogether.

 A number of skin reactions, primarily pruritus or erythema, have also been associated with transdermal TRT – particularly with testosterone patches rather than gel preparations.
 Besides this, intramuscular testosterone injections can result in soreness, local pain, bruising, nodules, erythema, swelling or furuncles.
-Excessive dosage of these androgens may also lead to development of acne.
+An excessive dosage of these androgens may also lead to the development of acne.